There exists a plane beyond human conception

 - Ultimately, the Grail itself, corrupted by Angra Mainyu.

-- Its corruption is what likely attracts it to Kirei's hidden evil desire and causes it to choose him as a Master It also likely had a hand in choosing a serial killer as the last Master when there were no more volunteers.
+- Its corruption is what likely attracts it to Kirei's hidden evil desire and causes it to choose him as a Master.
+It also likely had a hand in a serial killer with no magic being chosen as the last Master when there were no more volunteers.

-- In the long term, Matou Zouken, who bides his time and maintains his quiet participation in the war until its final iteration in the sequel.
+- In the long term, Matou Zouken, who bides his time and maintains his quiet participation in the Holy Grail War until its final iteration in ten years.

 - Bittersweet Ending: The Einzbern Consultation Room OVAs end with Taiga being separated from Irisviel, but not before Irisviel gives her the Einzbern Dojo sign.
 Taiga wakes up and begins wondering if her time in the dojo with Irisviel was All Just a Dream.
 Taiga discovers that she still has the sign, and although she'll never see Irisviel again, decides to start working towards teaching people how to overcome any and all "Bad Ends".